 It also goes to show that when history fails to nip an issue in the bud, it doesn’t disappear.
-It instead returns to the shadows of excuses as to how men are socialized and genetically made rather than living on a surface that confronts the severity of sexual harassment amongst the 52% of the population that it directly affects.
+It instead returns to the shadows of excuses as to how men are socialized, and genetically structured, rather than living on a surface that confronts the severity of sexual harassment amongst the 52% of the population that it directly affects.

 This is what happened in 1992 during Clarence Thomas’ supreme court justice hearings and Anita Hill’s testimony.
 Twenty-five years later, if she would not have undergone the scrutiny that she did for speaking her truth, who is to say that so many other victims’ stories would be taken so seriously today?
 Anita Hill knew the risk that she was taking, “I was aware, however, that telling at any point in my career could adversely affect my future career.”
-She even goes on to say, “When I think of what has happened in a larger sense, beyond myself, then I would not change anything.”
+She affirmed her decision by stating, “When I think of what has happened in a larger sense, beyond myself, then I would not change anything.”

 What Hill did not realize that she was paving the way for at the time, was the influx of women who she encouraged to become politically active.
 She also did not know that 25 years later the country would go a step further and elect a president accused of sexual assault, prompting another huge increase in women running for office.
 “I became the messenger that had to be killed,” she says.
 This sacrifice echoes into the past, present and future and to this day continues to empower women to demand respect, speak their truth and exercise their agency.